RickWeber/ECO365-Scripts/lesson.md

 A script is a clear set of instructions we give to the computer so it can do (some of) our work for us.

-For example, instead of manually looking at sales data and coming up with a guess at how much to ramp up production for Christmas, a script can load that data, apply a model, generate a prediction, and (with some work that's outside the scope of this class) automatically send an email to the factory manager every week with an updated prediction of the number of orders she should make for each of the upcoming four weeks.
+For example, instead of manually looking at sales data and coming up with an educated guess at how much to ramp up production for Christmas, you can automate the process allowing you to spend more time on other problems (e.g. ensuring that your predictions are getting more reliable over time).

 ## Intro